ajitsingh98/Data-Science-Interview-Questions-Answers/probabilistic_graphical_models.md

 <details>
 <summary><b>💡 Show Answer</b></summary>

-We can use KL Divergence formula which is a measure of how one probability distribution $Q $ diverges from a second, expected probability distribution$P$.
+We can use KL Divergence formula which is a measure of how one probability distribution $Q$ diverges from a second, expected probability distribution $P$.

 $$